 I am assuming that many of you won't be able to make it to the Virtual Community Summit.
 Not to worry!
 While nothing can replace being in the room for these exceptional speakers, we do have insight from two of the headliners.

-In this interview with FeverBee's Richard Millington, he discusses the role of analytics in managing and growing private online communities.
+In an interview with FeverBee's Richard Millington, we discuss the role of analytics in managing and growing private online communities.
+Here's your number one tip from that conversation.

 Promote the things that are going on inside your online community.
 Highlight the discussions, content, and media that are relevant to your target audiences.
 Use your existing marketing channel, including email and public social networks, to tease your audience with the goodies inside your community and drive them to join the community to access the full value.